The following are updates of some things I wrote on this blog 8 years ago:

 "I have always felt that it was commendable to buy books.
 I grew up with a liking for reading my own books, instead of someone else's.
 This preference I still have.
 I have my books strictly for use.
 I turn down the pages.
 I even tear out a few, if I need them.
 Books that I really use are much the worse for wear when I get through with them.
 I always mark them.
 When I read one of them a second time, which I seldom do, I generally can't remember what I meant by the marks I put in it the first time.
 But it gives you a feeling of having dug deep into the book, and it intensifies your sense of the ownership of it, to make big black marks down the side of it as you read.
 So I have always felt that one should buy as many books as possible.
 They are not like food, of which one should buy only as much as one can consume at the moment.
 Nor like clothes, of which a wise man will buy as few and as cheap as he can get by with.
 But of books he should buy all he can."

 Rev. Carl S. Patton's opening paragraph in THE BUYING OF BOOKS from the Feb.
-1922 issue of The Atlantic Monthly ( Must be a member of the website to read the article.).
+1922 issue of The Atlantic Monthly.